HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 We can see `I(B) = 0.94 - HB = 0.61` > `I(A) = 0.94 - HA = 0.4`, so we choose **way B**, humidity=0.89 to split at this step.

+### 3.D - Criterion to stop splitting leaf node

+How do we determine a final leaf nodes on this branch (before using all attributes)?
+See the graph below (credit from [[Arif R]][Classification in Decision Tree — A Step by Step CART (Classification And Regression Tree)])

+If the Gini Impurity before using `sex` to separate patients is lowest, so we don’t separate this node using `sex`.
+The leaf node circled is concluded as the final node.

 ## 4. Decision Tree Regression

 Detail refer to [here](https://github.com/HsiangHung/Machine_Learning_Note/tree/master/Regression/Decision%20Tree) and the post [[Saed Sayad]][Decision Tree - Regression].